 About The Author

-When I was a Fulbright scholar in Spain, I danced flamenco and studied 16th century mystic poets.
-As a writer and in my personal life, I’ve always bridged two worlds – popular and academic, shuttling in and out of the walls of academe.
-After my debut as a fledgling journalist covering ladies' teas (unsigned) for the Times of London, I returned home in the 1960’s to become part of the "action and passion" of my time.
+After my debut as a fledgling journalist covering ladies' teas (unsigned) for the Times of London, I returned home to the "action and passion" of my time.

-An unexpected occurrence turned my head and my writing life in yet another direction.
-The appearance of a brown four-legged angel who wanted to live with me is the back-story for BARK IF YOU LOVE ME and, as the adventure continued, DREAMING IN LIBRO: HOW A GOOD DOG TAMED A BAD WOMAN.
-The brown boxer boy who prompted me to think about women, their dogs and animal rescue is gone, but there's a girl named Lilith wagging her tail even as you read this.
+Slight change of course: a brown four-legged angel and BARK IF YOU LOVE ME, followed by DREAMING IN LIBRO: HOW A GOOD DOG TAMED A BAD WOMAN.
+Couldn't help myself.
+There's a girl named Lilith wagging her tail even as you read this.

 In and out of academe.
 Teaching now is private, helping writers and yearners to produce the words the words they want.
 Also, "ghosting" for lovely grandes dames, brilliant men who rose to the pinnacles of their industries and others with urgent stories and discoveries.
 I am drawn to difficult, painful, outrageous over-the-top memoirs and have helped a few such books make the kind of splash I knew they would.

 Oh, and I like to talk, especially at a lectern with pictures behind me on a big screen, to people interested in the spine-tingling stories of American women's history and how certain battles were won.
 No slouch on tv.